techidaily/site-win11-tips/source/_posts/unleash-the-potential-of-your-computers-shortcut-keys-for-size-adjustment-on-win11.md

  Sizer is a handy freeware program with which you can set up hotkeys that resize software windows to specific dimensions.
 This is how to resize software windows by creating keyboard shortcuts with Sizer:

-1. Open[Sizer’s](https://www.softpedia.com/get/System/OS-Enhancements/Sizer.shtml) Softpedia download page.
+1. Open [Sizer’s](https://www.softpedia.com/get/System/OS-Enhancements/Sizer.shtml) Softpedia download page.
 2. Click**Download Now** \>**Softpedia Mirror (US)** options.
 3. Sizer’s setup file will be in the folder your browser is configured to download to.
 Press your keyboard’s**Win** +**E** keys to view File Explorer, and go to the folder that includes the Sizer setup wizard.
 4. Double-click the**sizer4\_dev556.msi** file.